Semprini/pyMDG/docs/index.rst

 Take UML models created in Sparx EA or DrawIO, export and use pyMDG to generate code, schema and documentation.
 Provided templates generate Django, OpenAPI, Avro, POJOs and more.

-Currently used for generating data platforms via UML packages, classes & enumerations.
+Currently used for generating data platforms, API & Kafka schema via UML packages, classes & enumerations.

 Quickstart
 ==========

-The github project comes with a sample which can generate a complete data platform.
+The github project comes with sample recipes which can generate a many artifacts including a Django Rest data platform.
+The generation is definied in recipies, see the sample_recipies or the recipies docs to see how they work.

 Generation::